-Get a physical checkup done before coming to USA
+Get a physical checkup done before coming to the U.S.

-- Even though you may not have any medical condition, it is a good idea to get a physical checkup done and consult your physician before making your trip to USA.
+- Even though you may not have any medical condition, it's a good idea to get a physical checkup done and consult your physician before making your trip to the United States.

 - This will help you discover any medical and pathological condition beforehand, and a doctor's recommendation can help you better prepared for your trip.

 Bring enough medicine

 - If you are on medication, bring enough supplies.

 - You may also want to carry general medicines, pain reliever, fever reducer, etc.

 - Cost of physician and medicine can be very high compared to what you could have saved if you had brought your prescribed medicine with you on your trip.

 Get an extra pair of eyeglasses

 - Don't spend hundreds of dollars for something you can get for much less in your home country.
-Eyeglasses can be expensive in USA.
+Eyeglasses can be expensive in the United States.

 - If you wear eyeglasses, bring an extra pair in case you lose or damage the first pair during the trip.